 Benefits of and Requirements for Professional Licensure

 Graduates of engineering or engineering technology programs may not legally call themselves “engineers” nor offer engineering services to the public until they have complied with rigorous experience and examination requirements.
-Although the details of these requirements differ from state to state, they generally include graduating from an ABET-accredited program, accumulating four years of progressive professional experience, and passing two licensing examinations.
+Although the details of these requirements differ from state to state, they generally include graduating from an ABET-accredited program, accumulating several years of progressive professional experience, and passing two licensing examinations.

-Students in Point Park University’s engineering technology programs are eligible to take the FE exam, and graduates are eligible for licensure in the Commonwealth of Pennsylvania and many other jurisdictions.
+Junior and senior students in Point Park University’s engineering technology programs are eligible to take the FE exam, and graduates are eligible for licensure in the Commonwealth of Pennsylvania and many other jurisdictions.

 A full explanation of the benefits of and requirements for licensure is available from the National Council of Examiners for Engineering and Surveying (NCEES).